VGoshev/ods-docker/README.md

 * Read and Accept license
 * Download tar file for Oracle Linux/Red Hat Linux x86 architecture.
   * You would probably want to download IDE as well (ODS IDE is awesome for remote developmetn)
-* Put downloaded tar file to directory with Dockerfile (i.e. ./build directory)
+* Put downloaded tar file to directory with Dockerfile (i.e. ./docker directory)

 ### Building with docker build command

 After it you could run
-  **`docker build -t ods ./build`**
+  **`docker build -t ods ./docker`**
 (You probably would like to choose another image name)

-If you have docker version `1.13.0` or newer and experimental features is turned on (see [docker documentation](https://github.com/docker/docker/tree/master/experimental) for details), then you probably would like to use `--squash` build option to greatly reduce image size
+If you have docker version `1.13.0` or newer and experimental features are turned on (see [docker documentation](https://github.com/docker/docker/tree/master/experimental) for details), then you probably would like to use `--squash` build option to greatly reduce image size

 This Dockerfile support various arguments, so read it for more details.